Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-osa.md

 ### Motivation dimension

 The motivation dimension defines the dimension that defines the intentions of the the threat actor.
-It is somewhat straight-forward and since the only options are "accidental and "deliberate",
+This motivation maps closely to our natural idea of it with the two planes being defined by "accidental and deliberate.

 ### Localization dimension